cml87/SpringCore_111_forJenkins/README.md

 If we are doing component scan with a `@ComponentScan` annotated configuration class, we can annotate this class with `@PropertySource("classpath:application.properties")`, so the properties in this file are available to be injected in any `@Value` annotated field of the beans discovered in the scan.

+## System properties and environment variables

+_System properties_ is what we pass to a Java (`java ...`) program with the `-D` flag.
+By Bohemian from stackoverflow (https://stackoverflow.com/questions/7054972/java-system-properties-and-environment-variables/7054981#7054981): System properties are set on the Java command line using the `-Dpropertyname=value` syntax.
+They can also be added at runtime using `System.setProperty(String key, String value)` or via the various `System.getProperties().load()` methods.
+To get a specific system property you can use `System.getProperty(String key)` or `System.getProperty(String key, String def)`.

+In IntelliJ, we set system properties as "VM options"  under Run/Edit Configurations ... .
+To see the dialog box for inserting VM options go to Modify Options/Add VM option.
+If in the VM options we specify something like `-Dmy.name=${LOCAL_NAME}`, this will trigger a bash expansion for the environment variable `LOCAL_NAME`, in the terminal session (connection to the linux kernel) where we run our Java program.

+_Environment variables_ are the usual environment variables in Linux.
+They are valid for the current terminal session.
+By Bohemian from stackoverflow (https://stackoverflow.com/questions/7054972/java-system-properties-and-environment-variables/7054981#7054981): Environment variables are set in the OS, e.g. in Linux `export HOME=/Users/myusername`, and, unlike properties, may not be set at runtime.
+To get a specific environment variable you can use `System.getenv(String name)`.

+In IntelliJ, environment variables are added in the same way as VM options, just using the dialog box for "environment variables".
+When we run our program by clicking in IntelliJ IDE's play button, IntelliJ will open a new terminal session, will set the environment variables we specified in under Run/Edit configuration, and then will run our program invoking `java ...` on that terminal.
+When the program ends, that terminal is closed.

 ## Properties overriding

 There are three ways of passing properties to a Spring application.
 Ordered from lower to higher precedence (overriding, see below):
 1. properties file
 2. environment variables
-3. system property passed to the VM options
+3. system property (or VM options)

 Properties in a properties file will be part of the application artifact, for example a .jar.
-If we only use this way of sourcing properties to an application, we'd need to re-build and re-deploy the application whenever we change a value for a property.
-Fortunately, properties in properties files can be overridden by environment variables and options passed to the JVM when we launch our application, provided they have the same name.
-Once a property is changed through a VM option, it is enough to stop and re-launch the application.
+If we only had this way for sourcing properties to an application, we'd need to re-build and re-deploy the application whenever we change a value for a property.
+Fortunately, properties in properties files can be overridden by environment variables and system properties (VM options), provided they have the same name.
+Once a property is changed through one of these mechanisms, it is enough to stop and re-launch the application.

-So, the two properties overriding mechanisms in Spring are: environment variables and VM options.
-Both can be set in Intellij under Run/Edit Configurations ... .
-To see the dialog box for inserting VM options go to Modify Options/Add VM option.
-The same for environment variables.
-If in the VM options we specify something like `-Dmy.name=${LOCAL_NAME}`, this will trigger a bash expansion for the environment variable `LOCAL_NAME`.

 Environment variables are passed as in the properties file.
 VM options are passed the same, just prepending them with `-D`.
 Environment variables will override properties file.
-VM options will override environment variables and properties file.
+System properties (VM options) will override environment variables and properties files.

-AQUI: I still don't get what is an environment variable in the framework of a Spring application, or in Intellij, and the difference with VM option.

 ## Spring AOP proxies ?
 Proxies is used to inject behaviour into existing code without modifying it.